MikeBishop/alt-svc-bis/draft-nygren-altsvc-fixes.md

 > port override the alt-authority.

-That is, if Alt-Svc provides an alternative host, it changes the hostname being resolved away from the origin stated in the URL.
+That is, if Alt-Svc provides an alternative host, it changes the hostname being resolved away from the origin stated in the URL (although as with Alt-Svc, the "Origin" itself remains unchanged).
 Once those HTTPS records are retrieved, the capabilities advertised in Alt-Svc filter the endpoints advertised in the DNS.
 However, only the endpoints advertised in DNS are actually used.